Thesis Type |

 Contact |

 The thesis focuses on the new regulatory requirements imposed on companies by the NIS2 directive.
 It aims to systematically extract these requirements and align them with established industry standards that provide detailed guidance for implementation.
-This alignment is anticipated to result in a comprehensive set of requirements, coupled with corresponding passages from industry standards, thereby facilitating compliant behavior.
+The goal is to enable a structured mapping between high-level regulatory obligations and more detailed implementation guidance, thereby supporting organizations in understanding and operationalizing compliance requirements.
+The thesis investigates how large language models (LLMs) can support this alignment.
+The thesis should contribute to the topic by analyzing the trade-offs between different representations and retrieval strategies under realistic constraints.

-Additionally, the research contributes to exploring and improving the shareability of playbooks.
+Additionally, the research may contribute to generating relevant playbooks for this matter.
 The goal is to create generic playbooks that are transferable between organizations while effectively supporting individual use.
 This exploration may include ideas such as modularity, textual guidelines, or code-based playbook refinement.
 The requirements extraction will follow an established methodology, and the resulting playbooks will be evaluated against a pre-defined set of relevant factors, may be verified through expert interviews.

 This work is particularly significant due to the introduction of directives like NIS2 and legislations such as the EU Cybersecurity Act, which emphasize the need for timely incident reporting and automation in response processes.
-The thesis will first focus on analyzing these directives and regulations, followed by implementing necessary components to achieve compliance.
-Exploring solutions such as Dataspace strategies may provide valuable insights, drawing from previous research on cyber threat intelligence sharing through data spaces.
-The emphasis will be on developing solutions that enhance playbook functionality and compliance efficacy.
+The thesis will first focus on analyzing these directives and regulations, followed by implementing necessary components to support achieving of the compliance.

 Some references related to the topic: